-Graphically, the second game is a massive improvement on the first, making use of even more colours and variety in character sprites on a console with an extremely limited colour palette.
+Graphically, the second game is a massive improvement on the first, making use of even more colors and variety in character sprites on a console with an extremely limited color palette.
 It was also one of the first games developed to have a day-to-night transition, which has since become yet another industry standard in video gaming since.
 Many have expressed opinions about how they think the character sprite for the main character, Simon Belmont, is much less detailed than in the first game, but I would disagree.
 New enemies are also added to the sequel on top of classic ones from the previous games, which were inspired by horror movie culture.
-But unlike the first game, the second has a bit more originality about it in term sof visual style and variety.
+But unlike the first game, the second has a bit more originality about it in terms of visual style and variety.

 Gameplay – 6/10

 Many reading may have expected me to think infinitely more highly of the second game than the first, since the difficulty had been dubbed down considerably, thus making it a lot more accessible to a lot more players, and that of course, it is non-linear.
 But as I pointed out, the game is not flawless.
 As this game was developed at a time when open-world games were virtually unheard of, a lot of the industry standards for open-world games had not been either met or established; standards such as the inclusion of an in-game map or quest markers.
 Not having any of these consequently makes Simon’s Quest a very awkward game to play without a strategy guide.
 Not a lot can be figured out by the player on their own, and a strategy guide is more or less mandatory if players have even a vague desire to finish the main story; let alone complete it to 100%.